Fellow-Consulting-AG/docapp-docs/docs/en/te2/fellow-te2-plugin.md

 ---
-title: "TE² Plugin"
+title: "TE² Plugin for Ephesoft Transact | Table Extraction Repository"
-description: The TE² Plugin is a cloud-based repository solution for Ephesoft Transact software which is focused on extracting autonomously and automatically the line items in a table.
-Through the cloud-based Table Extraction Repository, you access a pool of rules from all users of the plugin.
+description: "TE² Plugin is a cloud-based repository solution for Ephesoft Transact software that automates the extraction of line items in a table.
+Access a pool of rules from all users of the plugin through the cloud-based Table Extraction Repository."
-date: "2021-07-05"
+date: '2021-11-29'
 tags:
   - TE²
   - Plugin